-Carolyn L. Gemma is Senior Counsel in Lozano Smith's Walnut Creek office and co-chair of the Investigations Practice Group.
+Carolyn L. Gemma is a Partner in Lozano Smith's Walnut Creek office and co-chair of the Investigations Practice Group.
 Ms. Gemma advises educational institutions throughout the state on all matters affecting employment, students and board governance.

 Ms. Gemma is AWI (Association of Workplace Investigators) trained and has significant experience conducting prompt, thorough and effective workplace and Title IX investigations for both K-12 and higher education clients.
 In addition, her trauma-informed training offers clients further expertise in investigating allegations of sexual harassment, sexual assault and other forms of sexual misconduct.
 Ms. Gemma conducts respectful interviews of witnesses and understands how trauma has an impact on credibility determinations.